captainmarkos/conFusion_bootstrap/README.md

 npm install --save-dev parallelshell@3.0.1
 ```

-Looking at `package.json` we can now run `npm start` that will watch for files
+Looking at `package.json` there are several npm scripts that can now be run.

-changed and also run the lite server.
+`npm start`: watches files for changes and starts the lite server
+`npm build`: builds files for deployment in `dist/`